 The same way that the machines did in The Matrix and Terminator.

-The ability to negotiate with others in good faith, and to honor those agreements, is a human trait based in knowledge, experience, common sense and insight, not just a happy byproduct of a conscious mind.
+The ability to negotiate with others in good faith, and to honor those agreements, is a human trait based on knowledge, experience, common sense, and insight, not just a happy byproduct of a conscious mind.

 After all, our Creator does the same thing.